 Offer Something Visual

 Paul Newline has given 33 excellent reader magnet ideas here.
-Choose one of them if stuck!
+Choose one of them if you’re stuck!

 Leverage copywriting language to write good sales copy.
-Talk in terms of benefit to the subscriber.
+Talk in terms of benefits to the subscriber.

 5. Put Signup Forms Everywhere